Carbon Income by Dennis Peterson

 To take an example, suppose we charge $500 per ton CO2.
 Basic income from that is $10,000 per person.
 Government will spend an additional $4200 per capita on services, but could eliminate perhaps $2000 per capita in means-tested welfare spending.
 We'll get additional savings by helping the homeless off the streets.

 While it may be imprudent to impose such a fee all at once, phasing it in over the course of, say, 20 years should be feasible, given the counterbalancing savings.
 Public support should be strong once the program starts and most people find that they really are coming out ahead.

 Politics is notoriously unpredictable, but as more jobs are lost to automation, support for basic income is likely to increase.
 It's likely that support for climate action will as well, now that its effects are beginning to be felt.
 Perhaps we could enact the plan in five to ten years, and phase it in over the next decade or two.

-A winning 2014 proposal by CitizensClimateLobby advocates fee-and-dividend.
+An excellent proposal by CitizensClimateLobby in the Carbon Price contest advocates fee-and-dividend.